Abortion in the United Kingdom: Approved methods

+The provision of different methods is dependent on the stage of the pregnancy and policies.
+Medical abortions are typically available for up to 12 weeks but can also be used for termination in later stages.
+Vacuum aspiration is provided up to 14 weeks of pregnancy whereas D&E is provided after 14 weeks of pregnancy.
+When pregnancy progresses to after 20 weeks, the procedure becomes more complicated.

+Since mifepristone was approved for use in Britain in 1991, the use of medical abortion has been on the rise continually and it is now the most commonly used method for abortion, especially for abortions in early pregnancy.
+In England and Wales, medical abortions accounted for 86% of all abortions from January to June 2022, the majority of which were carried out in the first 10 weeks of pregnancy.
+In Scotland, 99.4% of all abortions were carried out medically in 2021.

+Early medical abortion at home

-In 2011, BPAS lost a High Court bid to force the Health Secretary to allow women undertaking early medical abortions in England, Scotland and Wales to administer the second dose of drug treatment at home.
-However, this decision was later reversed in 2019, permitting women to take both pills at home.
+In 2011, the BPAS lost a High Court bid to force the Health Secretary to allow women undertaking early medical abortions in England, Scotland and Wales to administer the second dose of drug treatment at home.
+However, this decision was later reversed in 2019, permitting women to take both pills at home up to 10 weeks gestation.
 The temporary changes were also linked to an increase in abortions during the COVID-19 pandemic's first year.
+An evaluation of this service showed that it was safe and effective, with shorter waiting times, and preferred by those who had gone through it.

 On 24 February 2022, the Department of Health announced that the "pills at home" scheme was going to be scrapped in England.
 At the same time, Wales has announced that they intend to make the scheme permanent.
 Before deciding whether or not to make the scheme permanent, all three countries in the United Kingdom held a public consultation.
 MPs later voted to amend the Health and Care Bill 2022 to make the scheme permanent, allowing telemedical abortion care up to the tenth week of pregnancy.

+On 12 June 2023, a woman was sentenced to over two years in prison for inducing an abortion after the legal limit through the "pills by post" scheme by misleading the BPAS and falsely saying she was below the 10 week cutoff (she was believed to be 28 weeks pregnant at the time).
+This was later reduced to 14 months suspended sentence after being sent to the Court of Appeal.
+This led to a number of abortion-rights advocates, women's-rights groups, politicians and medics to call on the British government to reform its abortion laws.